-Previous investment decisions have locked out £12 million of funds beyond 2017/18 to gain higher returns (average 1.07%).
-A further decision was made to pay £10million to TOR2 in advance of 12 months contracted fees, to earn a significant discount.
+Based on strategic cash flow forecasts £15million of the Council's investments can be regarded as core cash and be invested over a longer periods in higher risk/return instruments such as a Property Fund.
+Previous investment decisions have locked out £12 million of these funds beyond 2017/18 to gain higher returns (average 1.07%).

+A decision was taken in December 2016to pay £10million of short term cash to TOR2 in advance of 12 months contracted fees, to earn a significant discount.